Bounce (film)

-Bounce is a 2000 American romantic drama film starring Ben Affleck and Gwyneth Paltrow and directed by Don Roos.
+Bounce is a 2000 American romantic drama film directed by Don Roos, and starring Ben Affleck and Gwyneth Paltrow.

 Plot

 In Chicago's O'Hare airport, advertising executive Buddy Amaral is delayed by a snow storm for a return flight to Los Angeles, on the same airline he has just signed as a big client.
 He meets writer Greg Janello, and when his flight resumes boarding, Buddy gives his ticket to Greg so he can get home to his wife and sons, eight-year-old Scott and four-year-old Joey.

 Buddy convinces his friend and airline employee Janice Guerrero to allow Greg to take his place on the flight.
 While spending the night with fellow stranded passenger Mimi, he sees on television that the flight crashed.
 He has Janice check into the computer system to change his for Greg's name on the passenger manifest.

-Greg's wife Abby is woken up by news of the crash, and for many hours is torn between hope and despair, clinging to the belief that Greg would still arrive on the later flight on which he was originally booked, until his death is confirmed.
+Greg's wife Abby is awakened by news of the crash, and for many hours is torn between hope and despair, clinging to the belief that Greg would still arrive on the later flight on which he was originally booked, until his death is confirmed.

 Once back in Los Angeles, the airline dictates that Buddy run a series of innocuous ads to ameliorate the tragic consequences of the crash, which win a Clio Award.
 Plagued with guilt, Buddy makes a drunken scene at the awards show, and begins a stint in Alcoholics Anonymous.
 One of the steps in recovery is to make up for past misdeeds, so Buddy seeks out Abby, a budding realtor, giving her a tip on a commercial office building that Jim, Buddy's partner and boss, has put a bid on.
 In return, Abby treats Buddy to a night at Dodger Stadium.
 Their relationship blossoms, even as Buddy does not tell her about being indirectly responsible for Greg's death.